diwic/dbus-rs/dbus-crossroads/Problems.md

 perhaps holding an `Arc`/`Rc` to it.
 Because how would you else send the reply once you're done?

+=== Async + GetAll ===

+Here's another problem.
+The user should not have to implement GetAll, it should be implemented by calling Get for all properties.
+But the Context can not be easily cloned (unless we wrap everything inside an Arc<Mutex>??).

+Maybe the best trade-off is to let `Get` borrow the `Context` until the first await point only.
+We then kick off all property gets in async-parallel fashion.

+Then have a separate small `GetCtx` that can be used during the awaiting, which is actually an Arc internally, shared between the different `GetAll`s.

 == Mocking and client/server ==

 TBD